Larsende/Agility2020-tcpdump/_build/html/_sources/captures.rst.txt

 5.4.
 Now take the destination address and compose a tcpdump command to track the traffic coming to this virtual server:

-     5.4.1. tcpdump -nni 0.0:nnn -s0 -w/var/tmp/hackazon.pcap host 10.128.10.200
+     5.4.1. tcpdump -nni 0.0:nnn -s0 -w/var/tmp/hackazon.pcap host 10.1.10.201

 5.5.
 After starting the capture, start Chrome and click on the Hackazon bookmark.
 Browse around the site following a couple links.
-Then stop the capture by using Ctrl+c.
+Next go to the address bar and type in: "https://hackazon.f5demo.com:8080".
+Then stop the capture in the putty session by using 'Ctrl+c'.

 5.6.
 Now start WinSCP from the quick launch bar.